yggdrasil-network/yggdrasil-network.github.io/_posts/2018-07-20-more-platforms.md

 Originally I anticipated that setting the interface address, prefix and MTU would be just like macOS too, but this turned out not to be the case.
-Whereas macOS uses an `AF_SYSTEM` socket, BSD expects you to simplify perform syscalls directly onto the TUN/TAP device node.
+Whereas macOS uses an `AF_SYSTEM` socket, BSD expects you to simply perform syscalls directly onto the TUN/TAP device node.
 More code for BSD was born.
 However, like all system calls, these are difficult to debug, and I haven't yet figured out the secret formula to getting these `ioctl` calls to work right.
 I